I am an AI & Energy expert at NVIDIA, spearheading the development and implementation of artificial intelligence solutions across the energy sector.

 • Direct domain adaptation through reciprocal linear transformations

 We proposed a general method for domain adaptation which blends features from source and target datasets by a set of linear operations such a cross-correlation and convolution.
 We explore the viability of the approach by transferring knowledge from training on gray-scale MNIST dataset to colored MNIST-M dataset.
-ArXiv, 2021
+Frontiers of Artificial Intelligence, 2022

 • Deep Learning for Seismic Data Reconstruction: Opportunities and Challenges